ericbutz/developer-portal/app/guides/webhooks/validating-webhooks.md

 guide:
     name: webhooks
     step: '3'
-title: Webhooks | Validating Webhooks
+title: Validating Webhooks
-description: Validating webhooks for payments within your application by utilizing our open API with no per transaction fees.
+description: After a customer places an order on your site, a few days after they initiated their payment, your application receives this type of webhook.
 ---

 # Step 3: Validating webhooks

 Assume that your integration is an online marketplace, and that a customer just placed an order on your site.
 A few days after the customer initiated their payment, your application receives this webhook.

 The `topic` field of an event holds [a description](http://docsv2.dwolla.com/#events) of the event, which is similar the subject of an e-mail message.
 The `webhook` itself contains `_links` to the resource impacted by the event that can be used to retrieve more information about the webhook you have received.

 **NOTE**: The `event` must be retrieved with a `client_credentials` granted access_token.